Flag of the European Union EU Clinical Trials Register Help

 End point description

 The 6MWT was conducted according to the American Thoracic Society guidelines for the 6MWT in participants who were able to walk.
 The distance achieved in meters was recorded.
 Efficacy Set consisted of all prospective participants, who had a baseline and at least 1 post-baseline efficacy assessment.
+As pre-specified in the SAP, descriptive analysis for this outcome measure was planned only for the reported arm, which included all prospective participants in the Efficacy Set in this study.

 End point type